 - The back one third of the tongue.

 - The soft palate (the back of the roof of the mouth).

 - The side and back walls of the throat.

 - The tonsils.

-See the following PDQ summaries for more information about the screening, diagnosis, and treatment of oral cavity and oropharyngeal cancer:
+See the following PDQ summaries for more information about oral cancer:

 - Lip and Oral Cavity Cancer Treatment